DIPlib/diplib/DIPthoughts.md

 There would be an `ImageIterator`, `ImageConstIterator`, `LineIterator`, `LineConstIterator`, `TensorIterator` and `TensorConstIterator`.
 They're all templates, with the template argument matching the data type of the image that they iterate over.
-These iterator classes are friends to `dip::Image` (not really necessary, but will make the code easier to read).

 The iterator can be constructed with specific boundary conditions, and with a processing dimension: